 A MISSION OF

-Our services are free to the community.
-We provide guidance for resource assistance, encouragement support groups, monthly speaker panels, quarterly seminars, community education, and a DEA approved school drug awareness education program.
-We provide a confidential, non-judgmental, loving environment, which will bring encouragement and hope to families and individuals learning how to cope with the rollercoaster of addiction & life difficulties.
+LOH provides a confidential, non-judgmental, loving environment, which will bring encouragement and hope to families and individuals learning how to cope with the rollercoaster of substance misuse & addiction.
 We are a support system grounded on faith in God, bridging the gap: Helping people see the HOPE.

 All of us are going through a life journey.
 We all need help.
 Especially when it comes to addiction and all the difficulties that come along with it.

 There is no ‘normal cycle’ when facing addiction and serious difficulties of life.
 The truth of “life stuff” is very painful.
 As a Christian, we have the promises of God.
 I am so thankful for the comfort I find in those promises.
 Without God; I would be lost.
 But I remember when I was confused and feeling alone and lost.
 I had a hard time understanding that God was still there.
 This is where we need each other.